-Participants must be full-time, degree-seeking students with a cumulative GPA of 2.75 for international sites and 2.5 for national.
+Participants must be full-time, degree-seeking students with a cumulative GPA of 2.5.
 Program costs are very affordable.
 In the case of exchanges, the cost is comparable to UAS tuition.
 Financial aid is available, and Alaska residents can maintain their residency and obtain their PFD.